nobraininside/dropQbsd/README.md

 - XTEST disabled where possible — blocks `xinput test` and `xdotool`
 - Snooping tools blocked in restricted domains

-**Conductor compromise.** If `user` is compromised, all domains are compromised — the conductor holds the keys.
-Keep `user` clean: no web browsing, no email, no untrusted input.
+**Conductor compromise.** `user` can launch apps in any domain via `doas run_app`.
+If `user` is compromised, all domains are compromised — the conductor holds the keys. pf blocks `user` from browsing the web, but a local exploit or a malicious file executed as `user` is game over.
+Keep `user` minimal: no untrusted binaries, inspect files before importing them from the drop zone.

 **Kernel-level attacks.** All domains share one kernel.
 A kernel exploit in one domain compromises everything.
 This is the tradeoff for avoiding virtualization.
 Qubes OS uses Xen VMs for kernel isolation; dropQbsd accepts the shared kernel in exchange for zero-VM simplicity.